-We want tamariki, whānau, families and caregivers to be well, to have access to good-quality information and to experience oranga motuhake.
-We are not health practitioners, but we have a role to play in having productive, healthy and effective conversations about COVID-19 vaccinations, supporting people to access factual information and offering support and assistance for people to access vaccinations.
+Vaccination is a way we can whakamana and empower each other.
+We want tamariki, rangatahi, whānau or family and caregivers to be well, to have access to good-quality information and to experience oranga motuhake.
+We are not health practitioners, but we have a role to play in having productive, healthy and effective conversations about COVID-19 vaccination, supporting people to access factual information and offering support and assistance for people to access vaccination and their Vaccine Pass.

 The COVID-19 website has a range of resources available in different languages.

 Consent for tamariki and rangatahi to receive the vaccine

 For tamariki in the care or custody of the chief executive, consent must be obtained from their guardians before booking a vaccination or going to a walk-in vaccination centre.

 Tamariki and rangatahi aged 12+ years

 Tamariki aged 12+ can determine their own consent to receiving the COVID-19 vaccine.
 Tamariki can also decline to give their consent.

 It is the role of the healthcare professional to determine whether a tamaiti or rangatahi is competent to give informed consent.

 The Oranga Tamariki Act 1989 has different requirements for guardian consent to medical treatment for rangatahi in a youth justice residence under a section 311 supervision with residence order.
 Rangatahi under the age of 16 under a section 311 order require guardian consent to receive the COVID-19 vaccine.